 Record-breaking powerlifter Larry “Wheels” Williams is often seen crushing one insane PR after another on social media.
 So when the 27-year-old soon-to-be competitive strongman decides to give his insight into his contest-winning technique, fellow lifters should probably be ready to take note.

-It’s easy to observe a man-mountain such as Wheels and presume that his feats of strength are native to his DNA, but the truth is that brute strength only goes so far.
+Wheels has a long history of building up the skills and absolute strength necessary to pull absurdly heavy weights.
 As a teenager, Wheels’ first training experiences were when he built a barbell via a broomstick with cinder blocks on either side.
 Even before he was old enough to join a gym, Wheels was honing his craft.
 However, while the future powerlifting star worked hard to build his strength from an early age, he knows that improvements can always be made by acknowledging errors with technique.

 View this post on Instagram

 “One of the biggest mistakes I made when I first started work with coach [John] Gaglione was I wouldn’t set my back position before I lifted.
 I had a bad habit of yanking the weight off the ground when I lifted as a teenager,” says Wheels in his June 8, 2022, Instagram post.
 “Before I got any coaching in the deadlift, I was so focused on my floor speed; I never actually got tight and my back would round when pulling off the floor.”

 As those who deadlift know, lifting the barbell from the floor is far more complex than it appears.
 There’s far more to the execution than simply pulling the weight skyward.
 Pushing your feet down through the floor is essential.
 Correct posture and a controlled core are necessary to execute the deadlift motion correctly.
 Wheels notes that his back rounded when it should have been straight in those early training days.

 I would tend to get stuck at the lockout, and I would get called for ramping at my earlier meets.